ddanakim0304/FictionalChatBot/README.md

 ## Technologies Used

-- React
+- React (refer to 'App.jsx')
-- ChatGPT API
+- ChatGPT API (refer to 'App.jsx')
-- Chatscope Chat UI Kit
+- Chatscope Chat UI Kit (refer to 'App.jsx')
-- CSS
+- CSS (refer to 'Index.css')

 ## What I Learned
 - Basics of React: components and state with hooks